 - In proposing and conducting a Sponsored Project at the University, Principal Investigators/Project Directors agree to comply with University Policies, the terms of the Award, and administrative and governmental regulations including, but not limited to, regulations governing employment, employee relations, Effort monitoring and reporting, fiscal processes, purchasing, intellectual property, ethics, conflicts of interest, controlled substance abuse, procurement integrity, experimental use of research animals, use of human subjects in research, and environmental health and safety.

-- Principal Investigators/Project Directors shall propose and conduct Sponsored Projects in ways consistent with the principles of academic freedom.
-Except to the extent required by applicable governmental laws and regulations or as approved by the President or the Provost of the University, the Principal Investigator/Project Director must retain the prerogative to publish the results of research.
+- Principal Investigators/Project Directors shall propose and conduct Sponsored Projects in a manner consistent with the principles of academic freedom.
+Unless mandated by law or approved by the President or the Provost of the University or their designee, the Principal Investigator/Project Director must retain the right to publish research results.

-- Prior to submitting a Proposal to a Sponsor, a Principal Investigator/Project Director is required to follow procedures outlined in the Research Handbook to:
+- Prior to submitting a Proposal to a Sponsor, a Principal Investigator/Project Director is required to:

-- prepare a Proposal that is consistent with University Policies, the terms of the Award, and administrative and governmental regulations; and
+- prepare a Proposal in alignment with University Policies, the potential terms of the Award, and relevant administrative and governmental regulations;

-- complete and obtain University approval of a budget for the Sponsored Project that is compliant with University Policies, allowable as defined by Sponsor’s policies and guidelines, consistent with the proposed Statement of Work, adequate for the Sponsored Project period of performance, and that specifically shows University contributions to the Sponsored Project, whether in the form of direct or indirect expenses.
+- complete and secure University approval of a Sponsored Project budget that is compliant with University Policies, allowable as defined by the Sponsor’s policies and guidelines, consistent with the proposed Statement of Work, adequate for the Sponsored Project period of performance, and that specifically details any University contributions, whether in the form of direct or indirect expenses; and

-- Prior to initiation of work on a Sponsored Project, a Principal Investigator/Project Director is required to follow procedures and comply with requirements outlined in the Research Handbook to:
+- Prior to submission of a Proposal and initiation of work on a Sponsored Project, a Principal Investigator/Project Director is required to:

-- submit all conflict of interest and other disclosures required by the University.
+- submit all required conflict of interest disclosures, certifications, and any other disclosures mandated by the University and/or Sponsor.

-- In the execution and completion of work on a Sponsored Project, a Principal Investigator/Project Director is required to follow procedures and comply with requirements outlined in the Research Handbook to:
+- In the execution and completion of work on a Sponsored Project, a Principal Investigator/Project Director is required to:

 - The University affords the Principal Investigator/Project Director the opportunity to request a waiver of the aforementioned responsibilities.
 Such a request for waiver must be in writing addressed to the President of the University who may approve or deny the request at his/her discretion or may delegate such decision to the Provost.